spejder-stregliste/streglisteangularnode/README.md

 > The debug script will open for traffic on ports 4000, 9098 and 9099.

 ### Deployment
 Using docker.
-Run "deploy.cmd" in root of project.
+Run `deploy.cmd` in root of project.

 Docker must be locally configured to push to google storage buckets.
 [Setup docker](https://cloud.google.com/sdk/gcloud/reference/auth/configure-docker)